Nabongo Mumia: Collaboration with the British

 By 1926, when the British were beginning to get concerned about Nabongo Mumia's influence on their conflicting interests with their leadership direction about the colonial administration management, they retired him and regazetted his administrative region of management.
 The colonial administration continued to pay his salary until his death.
 At the time Nabongo Mumia received a monthly salary of sh250 that amounts to US$7000 monthly pension (in 2020 dollars; inflation-adjusted).
 This was at a time when poverty levels were exacerbated, and his individual economic might was non-comparable to many in East Africa while supporting a huge polygamous family.

 Because Nabongo Mumia was illiterate, he failed to lead the kingdom in making changes and adapting to new political developments in regard to technicalities of the administration.
 For instance when the British regazetted the geographical region previously under Nabongo Mumia as paramount chief, he still thought that he exercised authority in regions regazetted out of his region.
 Although he still had personal influence before and after the regazettement, he did not utilize it for political relevance.
 This inability to distinguish technicalities of his personal influence and that of the kingdom eventually led to the loss of political relevance of the Wanga Kingdom.

 Another instance when Jomo Kenyatta, Kenya's first president initiated contact in the talk of decolonization, Nabongo Mumia described the talks as premature and did not support Jomo Kenyatta.
 Because Mumia was illiterate, he failed to realize the progress experienced in the kingdom was short lived and there was need to evolve.
 In later years, this cost the Wanga Kingdom political relevance and economic development, because the Wanga Kingdom and regions that were peopled by the Wanga Kingdom remained underdeveloped and were not involved in major political developments such as independence, and subsequent political formations after independence.

 Another chance at political relevance was wasted during the coronation of King Edward.
 Nabongo Mumia was invited to England, but he refused to travel to England under the advice of the Arabs who cautioned that he was likely to be captured.
 An action that was repeated by Jomo Kenyatta years later when he moved to England with similar concerns and fears, but eventually persuasively achieved diplomatic agreements that contributed in him being later the first president of Kenya at independence.

 Despite cognisance of his floundering influence and that of the Wanga Kingdom, Nabongo Mumia remained fiercely loyal to the colonial administration until his death.

 Death

 When Mumia died in 1949 of old age, major high-ranking members of the colonial administration such as Philip Mitchell were in attendance.

+Following Nabongo Mumia's death, the British government declined to recognize a royal successor to the Paramount Chieftainship, effectively ending the Wanga Kingdom's political authority and replacing it with direct bureaucratic colonial administration, under which subsequent Wanga leaders were treated merely as government employees, with no independent political authority or significance as a kingdom.